HackyCoder0951/logicSimulation/walkthrough.md

     - **ALU**: Verify basic operations.
     - **Truth Tables**: Select new components to see their tables.
     - **Deletion**: Select a gate and press Delete.
 Right-click a connected pin to clear wires.
+    - **Zoom/Pan**: Use mouse wheel to zoom, middle click to pan.
+Verify gates stay in correct relative positions.